Saweetie’s Curves Sizzle In Bikini As She Struts Poolside For Latest Instagram Video

 Saweetie then lightly tapped both sides of her hips as she gazed into the camera and walked away from the shot.

 The musician flaunted her slim physique in a pair of olive green bikini bottoms with a thong-style cut.
 Her top appeared to have a snakeskin print on it and included thin straps that wrapped around her neck.
-The coverup she had matched her swimsuit, as it was light brown in color.
+The cover-up matched the swimsuit, as it was light brown.

 Saweetie accessorized with a beaded necklace that covered her entire neck, large hoop earrings, and a pair of large orange-tinted sunglasses.
 Her dark hair was fashioned into a neat, low-hanging bun.